Creative Ideas to Make Your School Counseling Bulletin Boards Interactive

 Bring PBIS Expectations to Life

-Adding QR codes on the matrix that link to Google Slide lessons and videos brings the words to life.
+Adding QR codes on the matrix that link to Google Slides lessons and videos brings the words to life.
 I'm hoping to gather more videos of students following the rules this year and add those links and codes to our board.

 Encourage Reading